Hewlett Foundation: Foundation assets and endowment

 During its first ten years, the foundation awarded grants of approximately $15.3 million.

 The foundation's endowment kept growing considerably, with Flora Hewlett's estate bolstering it to more than $300 million in 1981 and the foundation's assets reaching more than $800 million by the 1990s, an increase of more than 30 times.

 Between 1993 and 1999, under the leadership of David P. Gardner, the foundation's assets grew to more than $2 billion and grants increased from $35 million in 1993 to $84 million in 1998.

 In 2000, the foundation's assets had grown to $3.93 billion.
 This increased further with the transfer of Bill Hewlett's estate bringing the assets up to $8.52 billion and catapulting the foundation into the fifth place of private foundations in America.

 According to the OECD, the Hewlett Foundation provided USD 123.3 million for development in 2019, all in the form of grants.

 Programs and grants

+Economic policy

+In 2019, the foundation pledged millions of dollars to take on Big Tech companies like Facebook and Amazon, "put[ing] a slice of its money toward organizations re-examining the free market economic policies that dominate Washington."
+The New York Times wrote that the Hewlett Foundation, along with groups run by George Soros and Pierre Omidyar, "regularly fund critical looks at capitalism."
+In 2020, the Hewlett Foundation gave $50 million to efforts designed to "replace neoliberalism."
+In 2022, the Hewlett Foundation and the Omidyar Network pledged over $40 million to "reimagine capitalism".